rhen92/the-shoppies/README.md

 - `CSS`

 ## Overview
-Timeboxed 3 hours to complete an application to search for movies and nominate them for an award
+Application that allows a user to search for movies and nominate them for an award.
+Timeboxed to 3 hours.

 ## Set-up
 1. Clone this repo